MicrosoftDocs/azure-devops-docs/docs/managed-devops-pools/prerequisites.md

 ## Connect your Azure DevOps organization to Microsoft Entra ID and verify membership

-To create a Managed DevOps Pool in your Azure DevOps organization, your Azure DevOps organization must be connected to Microsoft Entra ID, and your user account must be a member of the Microsoft Entra ID tenant for both your Azure DevOps organization and your Azure subscription.
+To create a Managed DevOps Pool in your Azure DevOps organization, your Azure DevOps organization must be connected to Microsoft Entra ID, and your user account must be a member of the the following Microsoft Entra ID tenants:

+* The tenant of the Azure subscription that contains your Managed DevOps Pool
+* The tenant of the Microsoft Entra ID that is connected to your Azure DevOps organization
+  * These can both be the same tenant, but they are not required to be.

 1. [View your current directory in the Azure portal](/azure/azure-portal/set-preferences#directories--subscriptions)
 1. [View the directory for your Azure DevOps organization](../organizations/accounts/connect-organization-to-azure-ad.md#connect-your-organization-to-microsoft-entra-id).
 You can go directly to this page in the Azure DevOps portal here: `https://dev.azure.com/<your-organization>/_settings/organizationAad`.
 1. If your Azure DevOps organization isn't connected to Microsoft Entra ID, follow the steps in [Connect your organization to Microsoft Entra ID](../organizations/accounts/connect-organization-to-azure-ad.md#connect-your-organization-to-microsoft-entra-id) and connect to the desired directory, such as the same directory as your Azure subscription.
-2. If your Azure DevOps organization and Azure subscription are in different tenants, verify that you are a member of both tenants.
+2. If your Azure DevOps organization and Managed DevOps Pools Azure subscription are in different tenants, verify that you are a member of both tenants.

 ## Register the Managed DevOps Pools resource provider in your Azure Subscription